 - Reduce your personal car usage or switch to an electric vehicle – see below

-- Ensure your car is serviced regularly, carry only essential loads and drive in a steady manner
+- Make sure your car is serviced regularly, carry only essential loads and drive in a steady manner

 - If you purchase a traditional fuelled car, consider efficient petrol engines over diesel

 - Encourage your employer, school or college to set up a green travel plan

 - Remember to not idle when parked, especially when close to schools, hospitals and GPs

 - Car share to reduce emissions and save money